espocrm/documentation/docs/administration/fields.md

 ## Currency

-A currency value, a pair of number and currency.
+A currency value.
+A float number with a currency code.

 Parameters: